3ximus/robin-it/README.md

 --------------------------------
 ##Known Bugs##

-- Before resizing some items have selection boxes with incorrect sizes
+- Before resizing some items have selection boxes with incorrect sizes.
+Same hapens with sliding menu